curv3d/curv/docs/Shape_Atlas.rst

   Exact distance field.

 ``half_plane ...``
+  A half-plane is an infinite 2D shape consisting of all points on one side of an infinite straight line, and no points on the other side.
+  The points on the line are included.
+Exact distance field.

   ``half_plane {d, normal: n}``
     A half plane with normal vector ``n``, whose edge is distance ``d`` from the origin.
     ``n`` must be a unit vector.
     If d >= 0, the half-plane contains the origin.
-    Exact distance field.

   ``half_plane {at: p, normal: n}``
     A half plane with normal vector ``n``, whose edge passes through point ``p``.
     ``n`` must be a unit vector.
-    Exact distance field.

   ``half_plane [p1, p2]``
     A half-plane whose edge passes through points p1 and p2.
+    The normal vector is ``perp(p2-p1)``.
-    Right hand rule: palm on p1, fingertips on p2, thumb points to the interior of the half-plane.
+    Right hand palm on p1, fingertips on p2, thumb is the normal vector (points away from the half-plane).
-    Exact distance field.

 ``log_spiral ...``
   TODO: logarithmic spiral